 As we look at our hopes and dreams, how might we draw inspiration and heed the lessons from those who came before, who understood they were not merely passive inheritors of the past but that their actions could shape the nation for years to come?
 Today, younger generations are more engaged—and more needed—than ever before to shape the next chapter.
 That’s why we created Made By Us, an unprecedented effort by stewards of our national memory to present history in relevant, provocative, and surprising ways for anyone who wants to participate in shaping the future of our country.
 Over the next few years, we’ll listen, learn, and share tools and initiatives to address real issues in real-time.
 With the nation’s 250th anniversary on the horizon, there’s no better moment to harness the power of our collective imagination and write the next 250 years—together.
 Just as the signers of the Declaration framed a new world for Americans to bring to life, we have our own part to play in the coming chapters, by what we do and by what we don’t do.
 History serves us best when it is of the people, by the people, and for the people.

-Made By Us is currently seeking to identify champions and collaborators to support our growth.
+Made By Us is seeking to identify champions, donors and collaborators to transform the way cultural institutions serve the next generation.
 For funding or brand integration opportunities, contact Managing Director Caroline Klibanoff at KlibanoffC@si.edu.

 Questions?
 Get in touch at email@example.com.